ThibHrrd/CTF/README.md

 # CTF

-Some challenge that I created for HeroCTF and their WriteUP;
+Some challenges that I created for HeroCTF and their WriteUP;

 # Challenges